 Pet specialty stores, especially high-quality independent pet stores, are growing increasingly more popular.
 Pet parents know that businesses that specialize in pet products are the most likely places to find the best foods, toys, and supplies for their animals.
 As a veteran of the independent pet retail industry, I’ve just about seen it all – and that said

-Five Most Commonly FAQ People Ask on Pet Stores
+Five Most Commonly FAQ People Ask at Pet Stores

 1. What’s the best pet food?
 This seems like an easy question, but it’s actually one of the hardest to answer honestly.
 Most pet store salespeople have their favorite foods to recommend; best-sellers or foods that have the highest ratings on sites like Amazon, Chewy.com, or DogFoodAdvisor.com.
 But the truth is that there’s no one “best” food.
 Some dogs do great on a kibble with quality ingredients, others thrive on a combination of canned and dry foods, while others require a diet reliant on whole or raw foods.
 A good pet store employee will take the time to ask you questions about your animal, their health history, your preferences and budget in order to help you determine what food is best for your pet.